The notes below may be found helpful in preparing applications. Further advice may be obtained from

 Successful candidates must write a report on their experiences.
 An excellent example of such a report may be found here.

-Examples of successful applications include: crossing the Gobi desert by horse and camel; cycling through the Himalayas; meeting local people in Panama and Argentina; climbing an unclimbed peak in Greenland; a trip overland from St Petersburg to Islamabad; learning to surf in Fuertaventura; and playing the trumpet in Cuba.
+Examples of successful applications include: cycling through the Himalayas; a first-time trip outside Europe to explore Mayan culture; meeting local people in Panama and Argentina; climbing an unclimbed peak in Greenland; a trip overland from St Petersburg to Islamabad; a first solo travel experience to explore music in Vienna and playing the trumpet in Cuba.